jediofgever/BirdViewYOLO/README.md

 # Complex YOLO

 a PyTorch implementation of the [Complex YOLO](https://arxiv.org/pdf/1803.06199.pdf) model with uncertainty for object detection in 3D.

+Note: This Repository has been builded on existing code provided by repos in referencees.
+Please refer to them for details.

 # Referencees